theo-wner/mocap-ids-stream/README.md

 # 3DGS with Mocap - Documentation

+## Manual for working with the mocap-gs repo

-## Connect IDS U3-31J0CP Rev.2.2 to workstation
+### Connect IDS U3-31J0CP Rev.2.2 to workstation
 - plug in usb-cable
-- use script ids_camera_stream.py

-## Set up Motive on any PC in same network (can probably also be workstation)
+### Set up Motive on any PC in the same network
 - perform camera calibration and set ground plane
 - enable streaming: View --> Data Streaming Pane --> Streaming Pane appears on the right
 - settings: